 In many cases, you won’t be able to top up your funds during the term of the account and you won’t usually be able to make withdrawals either – or if you can, you’ll often pay a penalty fee.
 This will typically be a number of days’ interest.
 At the end of the term, your account will mature and you can either withdraw your funds or have them transferred to another ISA.

 When comparing 1-year fixed rate cash ISAs, it’s important to check the minimum deposit requirement for opening the account.
 This can vary depending on the provider, and in some cases, it can be a few hundred or a few thousand pounds.
-Keep in mind that the maximum you can pay into ISAs overall stands at £20,000 for the 2023/2024 tax year, and you can only open 1 cash ISA per tax year.
+Keep in mind that the maximum you can pay into ISAs overall stands at £20,000 for the 2024/2025 tax year.
+The rules changed on 6 April 2024, so you can now open multiple cash ISA per tax year, rather than just 1, as was the case previously.

 If, when you open your new cash ISA, you want to transfer in funds from another cash ISA with another provider, it’s important to check whether your new cash ISA permits this – not all cash ISAs allow transfers in, though many do.
 Transfers do not count towards the current year’s ISA allowance.